Renda02/Tutorial-Create-simple-navigation-with-HTML-and-CSS/README.md

 # Tutorial-Create-simple-navigation-with-HTML-and-CSS

-This tutorial will guide you in creating this simple navigation using HTML and CSS.
+This tutorial will guide you in creating simple navigation with HTML and CSS.

 Hypertext Markup Language (HTML) is used to develop and edit web pages.
 The markup language is a computer language that uses tags to define elements within documents.